grantcolley/react-notes/README.md

 ### Props
 Parent components can pass information to its child components by giving them **props**.
 Props are the information that you pass to a JSX tag.

+Props are passed in as attributes of a component, and received into the component as one function parameter called `props`.

+> [!IMPORTANT]
+> Once a props have been passed into a component they are readonly.
+They can be consumed, but not changed.

 ```JSX
 export default function Profile() {
   return (